 Be it as part of a full-suite solution or as a standalone product, organizations are increasingly turning to endpoint data loss prevention (DLP) to close the gap on data protection.
 Although most organizations start with network DLP to gain the broadest coverage as quickly as possible, loss of sensitive data isn't exactly a problem limited to the network or storage repositories.
 From remote users to portable storage, the endpoint is not only a significant repository for sensitive information, it's where users spend much, if not most, of their time accessing the data.

 But endpoint DLP is also the least mature segment of this increasingly popular class of technology.
 Due to processor and memory limitations it's where we see the biggest differences between competing products, and the greatest feature and performance constraints.
 We also see competing solutions targeting the endpoint from different genealogical backgrounds, with offerings from traditional DLP, traditional endpoint, portable device control, and even encryption vendors.
-With such a confusing landscape, it's important to
+With such a confusing landscape, it's important to understand value of endpoint DLP, the potential feature set, and how to prioritize your needs.

 MARKET DRIVERS FOR ENDPOINT DLP